josieb/imgget/README.md

 imgget
 ======

-#TODO:
+A Google Chrome extension for batch getting a set of images for their respective thumbnail hyperlinks.

+## TODO

-- Display number downloaded
+* Display number downloaded
-- Inline list item display
+* Inline list item display
-- Multi select
+* Multi select